-What is Cyber Security and Why is it Important?
+What is Cybersecurity and Why is it Important?

-In recent years, headlines about cyber security have become increasingly common.
+In recent years, headlines about cybersecurity have become increasingly common.
 Thieves steal customer social security numbers from corporations’ computer systems.
 Unscrupulous hackers grab passwords and personal information from social media sites or pluck company secrets from the cloud.
 For companies of all sizes, keeping information safe is a growing concern.

-What Is Information Security?
+Then What is Information Security?

-Information security and cyber security are often confused.
-According to CISCO, information security is a crucial part of cyber security but is used exclusively to ensure data security.
+Information security and cybersecurity are often confused.
+According to CISCO, information security is a crucial part of cybersecurity, but is used exclusively to ensure data security.

-Why Is Cyber Security Increasingly Important?
+Why is Cybersecurity Increasingly Important?

 Getting hacked isn’t just a direct threat to the confidential data companies need.
 It can also ruin their relationships with customers and even place them in significant legal jeopardy.
 With new technology, from self-driving cars to internet-enabled home security systems, the dangers of cybercrime become even more serious.